bob-ros2/rosgpt4all/README.md

 > ~port:\
   To be used port for the Vector DB API.\
-  Default: (depends on used Vector DB)
+  Default: (6333 or 8000, this depends on used Vector DB)

 > ~location\
   Location of Vector DB.
 Can also be an URL.